simpleuiux/yi-ningwang.com/content/blog/fireaware/index.md

 </div>

-Tom is the firefighter captain of Vancouver Fire Hall.
-He is proud and passionate about his job, but recently he has found that it is hard for him to arrange manpower due to increasing rate of fire.
+Meet Tom, the dedicated Fire Captain of Vancouver Fire Hall.
+Tom takes immense pride in his role and is deeply passionate about serving his community.
+However, in recent times, he has encountered challenges in managing manpower efficiently due to the escalating frequency of fires.

-He wants to find an alert system or app that can tell him where is more vulnerable to fire.
-So he can allocate his brothers in a more strategic way.
+Tom is actively searching for an alert system or app that can provide valuable insights on areas at higher risk of fires, enabling him to strategically allocate his firefighting team for maximum impact.

 <h6 style=" font-size: 16px; margin-bottom:-30px; margin-top:60px; text-transform:uppercase">
 Target User 2</h6>